OG-XFERNO/XFERNO/phase_summary.md

 ---

-## Step 0.7: Shared Types Package ⬜
+## Step 0.7: Shared Types Package ⬜ NOT STARTED

 **Goal:** packages/types with all TypeScript definitions